geral09/proyecto-tecnica/README.md

 Previews should run automatically when starting a workspace.

-# Flask Web App Starter
+# Flask Web App Started

 A Flask starter template as per [these docs](https://flask.palletsprojects.com/en/3.0.x/quickstart/#a-minimal-application).